-Kering Group follows a multi-brand business model strategy, where the central holding helps the brands and Houses part of its portfolio to leverage on economies of scale while creating synergies among them.
+Kering Group follows a multi-brand business model strategy.
+The central holding helps the brands and Houses part of its portfolio leverage economies of scale while creating synergies.
 At the same time, those brands are run independently.
-Kering is today a global luxury brand which made over €15 billion in 2017 based on this multi-brand strategy.
-Within Kering group there are brands like Gucci, Bottega Veneta, Saint Laurent, and Puma.
-The two primary operating segments based on luxury and sport & lifestyle.
+Kering is today a global luxury brand that made over €20 billion in revenue based on this multi-brand strategy.
+Within Kering Group are brands like Gucci, Bottega Veneta, Saint Laurent, and many more—the primary operating segments based on luxury and lifestyle.

 Kering multi-brand business model strategy

-That allows the company to be diversified, while at the same time guaranteeing the operations to be agile (via the separately managed brands) and to take advantage of synergies between those brands.
+That allows the company to be diversified while at the same time guaranteeing the operations to be agile (via the separately managed brands) and to take advantage of synergies between those brands.

 Therefore, the change of direction can be steered quickly.
 Indeed, Kering didn’t start as a luxury company at all.
 Its beginnings were related to lumber trading.

-This process is still ongoing; even though Kering is among the largest luxury holdings in the world.
+This process is still ongoing, even though Kering is among the largest luxury holdings in the world.

-This multi-brand approach similar to that of LVMH allows them to be independent also at the creative level.
+This multi-brand approach, similar to that of LVMH, allows them to be independent also at the creative level.

-Indeed, while each of them keeps its identity expressed in their unique characters, the Group provides the infrastructure to support the operations of those brands, while allowing them to scale up via distribution networks that leverage on the Group economies of scale.
+Indeed, while each of them keeps its identity expressed in its unique characters, the Group provides the infrastructure to support the operations of those brands while allowing them to scale up via distribution networks that leverage the Group’s economies of scale.

 The model moves around three pillars:

-Balance: Now a fully integrated Group, Kering’s multibrand model is reaching optimal efficiency
+Balance: Now a fully integrated Group, Kering’s multi-brand model is reaching optimal efficiency.

 The primary aim is to drive organic growth via: